 Last week, I talked about what it means to be “passion poor” (feelings of hunger and emptiness when we are living without passion).
 This week, I want to talk about what “passion rich” looks like.
-It includes all the benefits that come from living a life with passion and making our passions our plan, not just our dream.
+It includes all the benefits of pursuing your passions.
+Benefits that come from living a life with passion and making our passions our plan, not just our dream.

 When it comes to life in general, there are many benefits to pursuing our passions, whether they’re a hobby or a form of service to our fellow man, or both.
 These benefits include:

 1. A simplified life and personal freedom.
 With all the chaos and information overload in today’s world, there’s something very freeing about going back to the basics of our interests and joys.
 Over time we tend to complicate what was once something simple.
 This introduces confusion, and eventually our passions and reasons for doing something get misplaced.
 Rediscovering our passions (or discovering new ones!) can bring some simplicity back into our lives.
 This can lead to new freedom in our day-to-day routines.

 2. Greater self-awareness and self-confidence.
 Many times we feel pressure from family or society to be something we’re not.
 This can cause our confidence to plummet because we aren’t operating in our own strengths and interests.
 Taking time alone to listen to what our soul is telling us and to recognize our strengths and interests leads to authenticity, which in turn leads to greater self-confidence.